-Having decided that there is sufficient evidence and a prima facie case to justify the initiation of an investigation, the Commission has begun an investigation in terms of section 16 of the International Trade Administration Act, 2002 (the ITA Act).
-The Commission will conduct its investigation in accordance with the relevant sections of the ITA Act, and the Commission's Anti-Dumping Regulations (ADR).
+Having decided that there is sufficient evidence and a prima facie case to justify the initiation of a sunset review investigation, the Commission has begun an investigation in terms of section 16 of the International Trade Administration Act, 2002 (the ITA Act).
+The Commission will conduct its investigation in accordance with the relevant sections of the ITA Act, and the Anti-Dumping Regulations of the International Trade Administration Commission of South Africa (ADR) giving due regard to the World Trade Organisation Agreement on Implementation of Article VI of the GATT 1994 (the Anti-Dumping Agreement).
 Both the ITA Act and the ADR are available on the Commission's website (www.itac.org.za) or from the Trade Remedies section, on request.

 In order to obtain the information it deems necessary for its investigation, the Commission will send non-confidential versions of the application and questionnaires to all known importers and exporters, and known representative associations.
-The trade representatives of the exporting countries have also been notified.
+The trade representative of the exporting country has also been notified.
 Importers and other interested parties are invited to contact the Commission as soon as possible in order to determine whether they have been listed and were furnished with the relevant documentation.
 If not, they should immediately ensure that they are sent copies.
 The questionnaire has to be completed and any other representations must be made within the time limit set out below.